 While there are cheaper fence materials available when the initial cost is considered, a composite fence has excellent value when considered over its 25-40 year lifespan.
 You’ll save on painting or staining costs, and the fence won’t have to be replaced as quickly as a standard wood fence would need to be.

-Price is determined by the quality of the composite material, the height of the fence panels or planks and the type of fence.
+The cost of the composite fence is determined by the quality of the composite material, the height of the fence panels or planks and the type of fence.
 Picket fencing, with less material than privacy fencing or shadowbox fencing, costs less per linear foot.

 Here are prices for composite fencing in linear feet: